jonbenta/screenshotgenerator/package/README.md

                                   duration, to exclude credits.
   --ffmpeg-path TEXT              The path to ffmpeg.
 Defaults to 'ffmpeg',
                                   which requires ffmpeg to be in your path.
-  --models-directory TEXT         The path to the 'models' directory extracted
+  --models-directory TEXT         The path to the directory containing the
-                                  from models.zip.  [required]
+                                  autogluon models.
+If the directory doesn't
+                                  exist, the pretrained models will be
+                                  downloaded to this location.
+Defaults to a subdirectory in the user data directory.
   --pool-directory TEXT           The directory in which to store the
                                   screenshot pool.
 Defaults to the temporary
                                   directory.